rebo/comp_state/README.md

 # comp_state: store state on components

 comp_state is a crate that allows you to store state on a per component basis.
-It is designed as a clone of React hooks.
+It is designed as a clone of React Hooks, principally the useState hook.

 Here a component is defined as a 'topological aware execution context', this means that the component is aware of its own call-site identity and location